 Another thing to consider is what the final finished color will remain, as certain paints, dyes, and stains look different.
 Trying to turn your garage floors a bright highlighter pink is more difficult and expensive than going gray or blue.

 The more items and upgrades that you choose, the more involved your installation will go, requiring more labor hour requirements.
 Make sure you balance how much time you have and your budget before calling for a contractor team to help.

-There are several different textures, thicknesses, and other attributes that epoxy products can enjoy based on the product?s chemical composition.
-Some products are essentially solid resin, while others rely on diluted levels of solvent or water for thinner finished layers.
+There are several different textures, thicknesses, and other attributes that epoxy products can enjoy based on the product’s chemical composition.
+Some products are essentially solid resins, while others rely on diluted levels of solvent or water for thinner finished layers.

 The average person would struggle with trying to install a 100% solids epoxy coating without any professional training or education.
 As a denser building material, the viscosity can prove challenging to roll out evenly, making a mess for amateur installers.

 Solvent-based epoxy typically installs easier for less-experienced people, but they also create strong chemical fumes that you must avoid breathing.
 Even this less-viscous product can still seem difficult to get into place, paving the way for plenty of repairs soon.